Reviews You Can Rely On

 Credit: Madison Botzet

 The Wild Man and RockBros bike bags performed the worst in this metric.
 While these bags are inexpensive, work with most phones, and have plenty of storage, they make it harder to interact with your phone.
 The main challenge is touchscreen usability.
-The plastic sheet may keep you from accessing your phone's Home button, making using the phone difficult.
-Phone usability is prone to errors and is usually much slower.
-It takes a little time to remove the phone when you reach your destination or if you want to take a photo.
+The plastic sheet may prevent you from accessing your phone's Home button, making it difficult to use.
+Phone usability is prone to errors and is usually much slower than other devices.
+It takes a little time to take out your phone when you reach your destination or if you want to take a photo.
 There is no one-handed operation.

 Because of the twist-lock mechanism, it's easy to get your phone in and out of the Quad Lock mount.